dkhalimov/movieBooking/README.md

 Contribution
 We welcome contributions to the development of the project!
 If you have suggestions for improvements or bug fixes, please create a pull request.

-## Contacts
-For questions or suggestions, feel free to reach out to us at khalimovdev@mail.ru or https://t.me/ddkhalimov